Cloud computing is one of the great technologies of our era. As such, enterprises everywhere are in a hurry to migrate to the cloud.

 Pepperdata paints you a clear, real-time picture of your cloud infrastructure and automates the optimization of processes including resource utilization and application performance management.
 With Pepperdata, even the most complex cloud infrastructure is able to perform at an optimal rate and handle even sudden spikes in usage and traffic, guaranteeing SLA-level performance and keeping cloud costs manageable.

-Public Cloud: Still Critical
+The Public Cloud is Still Critical

 The public cloud computing industry is set to grow from $257.5 in 2020 to as much as $305 billion by the end of 2021 and $362.3 by 2022.
 Even with this signaled shift from public to private/hybrid cloud or even back to on-prem environments, public cloud will remain a large component for businesses looking to invest in cloud computing.